cryptedsociety/Reverse-Shell/toodlertutorial.md

 <img width="1897" height="891" alt="useless1" src="https://github.com/user-attachments/assets/3eefe390-345b-4bdd-a4f0-f2f80928eec8" />

-After you have copied. inside the folder that you have downloaded open the info.txt and it should look like this
+After you have copied. inside the folder that you have downloaded server.py and cliet.py and the top should look like this

 SERVER_ID =
 CHANNEL_ID =